gpeterson406/Greenwood_Book/_book/06-correlationAndSimpleLinearRegression.md

 required to be influential on the line.
 The contours are displayed for Cook's D values of 0.5 and 1.0 if there are points near or over those levels.
-The Cook's D values come from a topographical surface of values that is a sort of U-shaped valley in the middle of the plot centered at $y=0$ with the lowest contour corresponding to Cook's D values below 0.5 (no influence).
+The Cook's D values come from a topographical surface of values that is a sort of U-shaped valley in the middle of the plot centered at $y = 0$ with the lowest contour corresponding to Cook's D values below 0.5 (no influence).
 As you move to the upper right or lower right corners, the influence increases and the edges of the valley get steeper.
 If you do not see any contours in the plot, then no